juandavidzuluaga/doc-otobo-admin/content/processes-automation/dynamic-fields.rst

    Set the validity of this resource.
 Each resource can be used in OTOBO only, if this field is set to *valid*.
 Setting this field to *invalid* or *invalid-temporarily* will disable the use of the resource.

 Field type
-   This type have been selected in the previous page and can not be changed here anymore.
+   This type have been selected in the left sidebar and can not be changed here anymore.
 This is a read-only field.

 Object type
-   This type have been selected in the previous page and can not be changed here anymore.
+   This type have been selected in the left sidebar and can not be changed here anymore.
 This is a read-only field.

    .. note::